opensafely-core/ehrql/docs/tutorial/working-with-data-with-ehrql/index.md

 ## Terminology

-When transforming data in tables into a dataset, you transform the data via various intermediate objects called _frames_ and _series_.
+When transforming data in tables into a dataset, you work data via various intermediate objects called _frames_ and _series_.

 Frames are like tables, and some frames of data contain (at most) one row for each patient, while others contain multiple rows for each patient.
 Whe call these _patient frames_ and _event frames_ respectively.

 A frame consists of multiple series of data.
-Each series has a label, and depending of which frame the series was derived from, will be a _patient series_ or an _event series_.
+Each series has a label and, depending on which frame the series was derived from, will be a _patient series_ or an _event series_.
 For instance, a patient series is a column of a patient frame.

 All the values in a series must be of the same type (or null).
 We call a series containing boolean (true or false) values a _boolean series_.

-In the next sections we will demonstrate these objects in action.
+In the next sections we will demonstrate how to with these objects.

 Next: [Simple transformations](../simple-transformations/index.md)